How to implement Facebook Places pages for my network of points of sale?

 Retail brands have several options to manage their visibility on Facebook:

-1. Have only one Main Page
+1. Have only a Main Page

-2. Have only Places Pages
+2. Have only Location Pages

 [th-button text="Download the e-book" href="/wp-content/uploads/2021/03/EN-Guide-to-local-listing.pdf"]